 Trying to treat the symptom of a problem, with no enquiry into what caused the problem, is simply inefficient — as it means the problem will likely come up again.
 This goes for the healthcare system as a whole, the human body, and our company.

 At Human Health we want to get to the root cause of problems, so we can try to improve them for good.

 🌎 Build impact, not empires

 "You haven't truly lived until you have done something for someone who can never repay you.”

-Our goal with Human is not to ‘dominate the world’ or become mega-rich.
+Our goal with Human Health is not to ‘dominate the world’ or become mega-rich.
 Our goal is to leave the world better than we found it.
 We’d like to get to our deathbeds (hopefully many years away) and feel good about what we’ve done with this company.

-We also don’t want people on the team who are into world domination (or even team domination!) — if you care more about how many people report to you than how many lives you’re changing, you’re not going to fit in very well at Human :)
+We also don’t want people on the team who are into world domination (or even team domination!) — if you care more about how many people report to you than how many lives you’re changing, you’re not going to fit in very well at Human Health :)

 👐🏽 Lean into vulnerability